 33. Julayne: “We started a #social Slack channel and encouraged everyone to share photos.
 It’s fun to see puppy and bunny photos since pets don’t usually come to our physical office.”

 Level 4: Confidence and contribution

 As we build confidence in our health, safety, and relationships, our own individual contributions will begin to feel meaningful and impactful again.
 Our collective self-esteem as organizations and as a society will reinforce our behaviors and improve our work.
 To achieve this, employers need to enable their teams to align with their purpose, share their success, and take personal responsibility.

-Here’s how our panelists and attendees are addressing the confidence and contribution needs of their teams:
+Here’s how our panelists and attendees are addressing the confidence and contribution needs of their teams to strengthen employee morale: